-If the device does not have a currently-issued identity, MyID informs you. - Select the reason for the cancellation, then click Continue.
-See the Certificate reasons section in the Operator's Guide for details. - Type the reason you are canceling the identity, then click Continue.
-If the credential profile does not have the Validate Cancellation option set, MyID - If the credential profile does have the Validate Cancellation option set, you must use the Confirm Cancel Device Request workflow to approve the cancellation.
+If the device does not have a currently-issued identity, MyID informs you.

+5. Select the reason for the cancellation, then click Continue.

+See the Certificate reasons section in the Operator's Guide for details.

+6. Type the reason you are canceling the identity, then click Continue.

+If the credential profile does not have the Validate Cancellation option set, MyID cancels the device identity.

+If the credential profile does have the Validate Cancellation option set, you must use the Confirm Cancel Device Request workflow to approve the cancellation.